Nick Brossette

-Nick Brossette (born March 2, 1996) is a former American football running back.
-He played college football at LSU.
+Nick Brossette (born March 2, 1996) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the LSU Tigers.
 He played for the DC Defenders of the XFL in 2020.
+He is currently the Director of Alumni relations at LSU.

-Early years
+Early life

 Brossette was a 4-star recruit from University High School in Baton Rouge, Louisiana.
 He committed to LSU on August 23, 2013.

 College career

 During his freshman, sophomore, and junior seasons, Brossette did not see much playing time due to competition from Leonard Fournette and Derrius Guice.
 During his senior season, he ran for 1,039 yards and 14 touchdowns.

 Professional career

 New England Patriots

-After going undrafted in the 2019 NFL Draft, the Patriots signed him as an undrafted free agent on April 29, 2019.
+After going undrafted in the 2019 NFL draft, the Patriots signed him as an undrafted free agent on April 29, 2019.
 During his preseason debut against the Detroit Lions, he ran for 66 yards and a touchdown.
 He finished the preseason with 200 rushing yards and three touchdowns.
 He was waived by the Patriots on August 31, 2019.